 2. Applesauce.
 This is an egg replacer.
 Or use 2 flax seed eggs, 2 tablespoons of ground flax seed stirred into 5 tablespoons of water.

 Oat flour is highly nutritious.
 It is naturally gluten-free and contributes fiber, protein, as well as iron, calcium, potassium and more essential minerals.
 It's also packed with antioxidants that protect your heart.

 Yes!
 Overall, oat flour offers significantly more nutritional benefits than white flour.[source]

 Is oat flour gluten-free?

 Yes!
 However, be sure to choose brands that specifically say their oat flour is processed in a gluten-free facility so you don't use a flour that has some cross-contamination.
-Bob's Red Mill specifically puts out an Oat Flour that is certified to be processed in a GF-safe facility.
-There are other brands too.
-You can also just blend or food-process to powder gluten-free-labeled rolled oats to make flour.

 Yes, these cookies can be frozen after baking, or the dough frozen before baking.
 Both last three months in the freezer.